internetofwater/IoW-PIDsvc/README.md

 # Persistent Identifier Service (PID Service)
-This is a deployment system using docker for the PIDsvc developed bhy CSIRO. https://www.seegrid.csiro.au/wiki/Siss/PIDService#Prerequisites
+This is a deployment system using docker for the PIDsvc developed by CSIRO. https://www.seegrid.csiro.au/wiki/Siss/PIDService#Prerequisites

 1. [Overview](#overview)
 2. [Deployment](#deployment)